What are Zonal Statistics?

-Zonal Statistics uses groupings to calculate statistics for specified zones.
+Zonal Statistics uses groupings to calculate statistics within specified zones.

-For example, it can calculate the mean, median, sum, minimum, maximum, or range in each zone.
+For example, you can calculate everything from mean, median, sum, minimum, maximum, or range in each zone.

 Zonal Statistics is a common spatial analysis procedure for raster data.
 Here are some examples of when you would use this operation in GIS: